 The Vulcan doctor responded, "I blessed him with the rarest eye color a human could have.
 You're not the first person to ask me that."

 Lieutenant Junior Grade Duncan Swan smiled as he left sickbay.
-The Borg cube would be liberated as quickly as possible.
+The Borg cube they tractor beamed was going to be dismantled.
+The Vanguard completed a mission.
 It was a victory.
-The Vanguard completed a mission.
-Returning to duty, his memories of things to come would fade in time.
-He felt like getting a drink for some reason.
+As he returned to duty, his memories of things to come would fade in time.
+No one noticed the change in his hair.

 The Federation Council decided to give a sector of space to the superior forces of the Klingon Empire in a plot for peace.
-Duncan Swan took his place at the tactical station ready to obey the first officer.
+Duncan Swan was assigned to the tactical station ready to obey his first officer.

 "How far are we willing to go?" he asked her.

-Fatigued, she stated, "As far as we need to for a peaceful resolution to the tensions we have with the Klingon Empire."
+Fatigued, she stated, "As far as we can for a peaceful resolution to the tensions we have with the Klingon Empire."

 Duncan said, "It's not that bad.
 They simply outnumber us.
 All we have to do is not fire the first shot.
 Then we can win any war."